|Racine Breakwater, WI|

 In the first part of November 1913, the steamer Nyanza arrived at Racine loaded with 2,826 tons of coal.
 While offloading at the dock, a storm arose, and all hands had to be called on deck at 4 a.m. one morning to secure the vessel.
 Captain George A. Montgomery described the battle to keep the steamer under control.

 In 1916, bids were invited for constructing the southern breakwater and removing the south pier.
-1,515 feet of the breakwater were completed by 1919, but due to the effects of war, the removal of the south pier and the construction of the pile pier to connect the south breakwater to shore were temporarily deferred.
+1,515 feet of the breakwater were completed by 1919, but due to the effects of World War I, the removal of the south pier and the construction of the pile pier to connect the south breakwater to shore were temporarily deferred.
 An acetylene light was established atop a thirty-one-a-half-foot standard steel tower on the outer end of the southern breakwater in 1918.
 Bids for completing the southern breakwater were received in 1922, and the work began early in 1923.
-The square metal tower was transferred from the south pier to the breakwater in 1924 and an air diaphone fog signal was installed.
+The square metal tower was transferred from the south pier to the breakwater in 1924 and an air diaphone fog signal was installed inside it.

 In 1933, 18,000 feet of telephone and control cable was laid by the tender Hyacinth between Racine Reef and the Racine Breakwater, allowing the breakwater light to be controlled remotely.